TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-os-not-found.md

 bcdedit /store <BCD FOLDER - DRIVE LETTER>:\boot\bcd /set {<IDENTIFIER>} bootstatuspolicy IgnoreAllFailures
 ```

-	* Replace `<text here>` with the information specified

-    1. If the VHD has a single partition and both the BCD Folder and Windows Folder are in the same volume, then the setup above might not work.
+	* If the VHD has a single partition and both the BCD Folder and Windows Folder are in the same volume, then the setup above might not work.
 If that is the case, try replacing the partition values with `boot`:

 ```
 bcdedit /store <BCD FOLDER - DRIVE LETTER>:\boot\bcd /set {bootmgr} device boot